Global homotopy theory via spectral Mackey functors: The global effective Burnside category

 commutes strictly, where the top horizontal arrow is as above and the lower one is induced by the inclusions.
 The claim now follows from Lemma~\ref{lemma:grothendieck-restricted}. \end{proof} \end{lemma}

-\begin{constr} We equip $\h\F_{\mathcal G}$ with `the' cocartesian symmetric monoidal structure; once we have fixed such a choice of coproducts, $\psi$ factors uniquely through the $2$-category $\cat{SymMonCat}$ of small symmetric monoidal categories, symmetric monoidal functors, and symmetric monoidal transformations; similarly the above adjoints can be uniquely made into symmetric monoidal functors such that they are adjoints in the $2$-category $\cat{SymMonCat}$.
-In particular, this then induces a symmetric monoidal structure on $\core\h\F_{\mathcal G}$ and on $f_!$ and (where applicable) $f^*$.
+\begin{constr} We equip $\h\F_{\mathcal G}$ with `the' cocartesian symmetric monoidal structure; once we have fixed such a choice of coproducts, $\psi$ factors uniquely through the $(2,2)$-category $\cat{SymMonCat}_{(2,2)}$ of small symmetric monoidal categories, symmetric monoidal functors, and symmetric monoidal transformations; similarly the above adjoints can be uniquely made into symmetric monoidal functors such that they are adjoints in $\cat{SymMonCat}_{(2,2)}$.
+In particular, this then induces a symmetric monoidal structure on $\core\h\F_{\mathcal G}$, $f_!$, and $f^*$ (assuming the latter exists).

 We moreover define a functor $\tau=\tau_{\mathcal G}\colon\mathcal G\to\core\h\F_{\mathcal G}$ as follows: an object $G\in\mathcal G$ is sent to the map $G\colon *\to\mathcal G$ classifying $G$, and a map $g\colon G\to G'$ is sent to